Anyon condensation and tensor categories: Introduction

-{\bf Main results of bootstrap analysis} (Theorem$^\mathrm{bs}$\,\ref{thm:bs-wall-simple}): If a system of anyons, described by a (unitary) modular tensor category $\ED$, is obtained from a condensation in another system of anyons given by a (unitary) modular tensor category $\EC$, together with a gapped domain wall with wall excitations given by a (unitary) spherical fusion category $\EE$ (see Figure\,\ref{fig:set-up}), then we must have \bnu \item The vacuum of $\ED$-phase is given by (or condensed from) a connected commutative separable algebra $A$ in $\EC$ and $\ED \simeq \EC_A^{loc}$ as (unitary) modular tensor categories, where $\EC_A^{loc}$ is the category of local $A$-modules in $\EC$.
+{\bf Main results of bootstrap analysis} (Theorem$^\mathrm{ph}$\,\ref{thm:main-1}): If a system of anyons (i.e. an MTC $\ED$) is obtained from another system of anyons (i.e. an MTC $\EC$) via a 2d condensation, and if a 1d gapped domain wall between the $\EC$-phase and the $\ED$-phase is produced by this 2d condensation with the wall excitations given by a (unitary) spherical fusion category $\EE$ (see Figure\,\ref{fig:set-up}), then we must have \bnu \item The vacuum of $\ED$-phase can be identified with a connected commutative symmetric normalized-special Frobenius algebra $A$ in $\EC$.
+Moreover, $\ED$ consists of all deconfined particles and can be identified with the category $\EC_A^{loc}$ of local $A$-modules in $\EC$, i.e. $\ED = \EC_A^{loc}$.

-\item Let $\EC_A$ be the category of right $A$-modules in $\EC$.
-Then we have $\EE \simeq \EC_A$ as (unitary) spherical fusion categories.
+\item $\EE$ consists of all confined and deconfined particles, and can be identified with $\EC_A$, which is the category of right $A$-modules in $\EC$.